Skip to main content

 MAMBACKUP

-A BIS module that saves the MAM BIS RIDs to an EXEC file.
-SMA recommends MAM's data RID 5 (Job/User RID) is saved after modifications, when this functionality is used.
+A BIS module that saves all MAM BIS RIDs to an EXEC file.
+SMA recommends saving RID 5 (Job/User RID) after any modifications.

-MAMBACKUP saves all run RIDs except RID 14, the MAMBACKUP run control RID (BIS prevents the saving of a RID containing an active run).
-This RID may be saved manually with the "ELT" command, but is always contained in the *SKDPRG file and may be retrieved whenever necessary.
+MAMBACKUP saves all run RIDs except RID 14 (the MAMBACKUP run control RID — BIS cannot save a RID containing an active run).
+RID 14 can be retrieved manually with the ELT command, or from the *SKDPRG file.

 MAMRESTORE